-In response, retailers had to move quickly to launch new online channels and, with our support, digitise their workflows.
+In response, retailers had to move quickly to launch new online channels and digitise their workflows.

 At first, this was a survival strategy.
 Which many succeeded in.

 Now, many have the systems in place that will realise resource savings, deliver efficiencies, and improve customer experience going forward.